danielgallas/my-log/README.md

 ###### THINGS TO DO

 Minor bugs:
 - Empty entries have no titles and they return the entry box
 - Date should be written in a different format
 - Entry box should scroll down within the box
 - Paragraphs don't exist

 Backend:

-- Create the backend folder structure
+- DONE: Create the backend folder structure
 - Think of the methods: get and post
 - Set up a database in mongoDB
 - Reversion frontend to include methods